walnutown/CodingInTheDeep/KnowledgeBase/root.md

       * The server is authenticated to the client (through server certificate, no proxy server to redirect webpage)
       * HTTPS doesn't authenticate clients, it's computationally expensive and need more handshakes between the client and the server

+##OO Design
+* Use MVC framework to help quickly setup elementary classes
+* Note the usage of enum (how to initialize the enum with initial value)

 ##OO Design Patterns
 [oodesign.com](http://www.oodesign.com/)<br>